evanpurkhiser/resume/resume/readme.md

 would love to pickup a new technology and build something cool learn about how it works!

+Also please don't ask for my resume in Microsoft Word format!

 You can either...

  * [View my resume on GitHub](resume.md)